rodmonic/DragonWoodAI/README.md

 #### Sensitivity Analysis

-As part of deciding on the best algorithm i performed some analysis on what is the most successful formula for a rule based algorithm.
+As part of deciding on the best algorithm I performed some analysis on what is the most successful formula for a rule based algorithm.
 To work out the the values of a and b that are most successful in the below formula:

 $$(c \times (Ev_{dice}+a)+b)- score$$